Writing up your research or engagement findings into a report

 About this resource

-This guidance discusses how to structure and write a compelling Healthwatch report.
+This guidance discusses how to structure and write a compelling research or engagement Healthwatch report.

 While reports can vary significantly in their content, length, and purpose, you should follow some essential guidelines writing a report to keep them well structured.